Analysis | Biden’s slow and steady approach on Cabinet choices seems to be working

 “By and large, Biden has been picking people who make it hard for Republicans to oppose with a straight face,” he said.

-Trump did have several nominees who received overwhelming support — Jim Mattis for defense (98 votes), Chao for transportation (93) and John Kelly for homeland security (88) — but six of his first picks for the 15 traditional Cabinet slots received less than 60 votes.
+Trump did have several nominees who received overwhelming support — Jim Mattis for defense (98 votes), Chao for transportation (93) and John Kelly for homeland security (88) — but six of his first picks for the 15 traditional Cabinet slots received fewer than 60 votes.

-Secretary of Homeland Security Alejandro Mayorkas, with 56 votes, is the only Biden selection in that territory.
+Homeland Security Secretary Alejandro Mayorkas, with 56 votes, is the only Biden selection in that territory.

 Of the remaining five picks for those Cabinet spots, each already has received public GOP support.
 Only Xavier Becerra, the California attorney general, is likely to face a narrow vote on his nomination for secretary of health and human services.